dojo/framework/docs/en/routing/basic-usage.md

 ];
 ```

-Then configuring the application to be "routing" aware by registering the router with an application registry.
+Then configure the application to be "routing" aware by registering the router with an application registry.

 >src/main.tsx
 ```tsx